Search Knowledge Base by Keyword

 Recording the originating IP Address in the WordPress activity log

 WP Activity Log plugin has two options related to reverse proxy, firewall or load balancers WordPress setups, as seen in the below screenshot.
+You can toggle the status of these settings from the General tab in the plugin settings.

 WordPress Running Behind Firewall or Proxy Plugin Setting